lucasols/runcheck/README.md

 )
 ```

 Use the `outputSchema` option to create a type that validates both the input and the output of the transform.
-So if the input type is invalid, it will assume that the input is a transformed value and the `outputSchema` will be used
+So if the input matches the `outputSchema` the transform will be ignored.

 ```ts
 const input = 'hello'